 Visualizing #nuclear Tweets with Google Earth.
 Nuclear Mapping [mapping.jp] (Google Earth Plug-in is required) is a real-time visualization of the tweets (purple) and retweets (red) that contain the hashtag #nuclear.

 Unfortunately the data was also somewhat unhelpfully stuck in PDF format.
 However between us Gemma Hobson, Pete Warden and I transcribed, mostly by hand, some of the more helpfully formatted files into CSV format (16KB) making it acceptable to Pete's OpenHeatMap service.
-The map embedded below shows our first results. #geigermaps.
+The map embedded below shows our first results.
+As you can see from the visualisation environmental radiational levels change fairly minimally over the time course of the day.
+Most measurements are steady, and within the historic ranges, except around the troubled Fukushima plant where readings are about double normal levels.
+Things become more interesting however when we look at the historic baseline data, the two maps below show the typical range of background environmental radiation in Japan.
+Radiation Dose Chart. #geigermaps.
 Pachube - data infrastructure for the Internet of Things.